 Who decided pumpkin was something we could only eat in the fall?
 Whoever it was ...
-I say nonsense.
-When a dessert is this good or this easy to make, there is no reason to not enjoy it all year long!
-It truly is a recipe that everyone loves and requests again and again.
+I say nonsense!
+When a dessert is this good or this easy to make, there is no reason to NOT enjoy it all year long!

 One thing I love most about this recipe is how simple it is.
 3 ingredients, 5 minutes to prep, 15 minutes to cook.
 This is my go to recipe for whipping up something delicious quickly.
 Perfect for dropping off with a neighbor, satisfying a sweet tooth or taking to a last minute dinner party.